pyakathon/python-fundamentals/README.md

-# Data Analyst & Machine Learning Course Portfolio
+# Data Analyst & Machine Learning Portfolio
 ## Overview
 This repository serves as a personal portfolio showcasing my progress and completed work for  the Complete Data Analyst Bootcamp.
 The goal is to document my journey, track my skill development, and provide a clear overview of the projects and assignments that demonstrate my proficiency in various data-related tasks.